ipfs-inactive/blog/content/post/089-ipfs-mobile-design-research-findings.md

 ## Application Survey

 We surveyed the two most used mobile browsers, Android's Chrome and iOS's Safari.
-Neither of these browsers has native P2P capabilities, but we surveyed them to understand the mobile users' first stop on the internet and how they may think about sharing from there.
+Neither of these browsers has native P2P capabilities, but we surveyed them to understand mobile users' first stop on the internet and how they may think about sharing to and from there.

 ![Google Android sharing photo interaction](https://raw.githubusercontent.com/ipfs/mobile-design-guidelines/master/.gitbook/assets/android-chrome-share.png)

 Mobile sharing of files is a very common activity for all ranges of users, but the type of file shared varies from the desktop.
 We chose sharing photos as an interaction to study on both Android and iOS.
-This was to understand how mobile users would think about how to get a file from their phone to another device.
+This was to understand clearly how mobile users experience getting a file from their phone to another device.

-We then chose and tested a variety of publicly released apps.
+We then tested a variety of publicly released mobile p2p apps.
 This was to understand previous approaches to designing and developing mobile P2P applications.
-The applications explored in the survey were spread across three main areas of use, messaging, posting or community boards.
-From this we learned what features, interface components and design patterns might work in designing for IPFS for mobile.
+The applications explored in the survey were spread across three main areas of use: messaging, posting and community boards.
+From this we learned which features, interface components and design patterns are currently used in designing for P2P on mobile, to inform future designs for IPFS.

 ![Status.im's key recovery process](https://raw.githubusercontent.com/ipfs/mobile-design-guidelines/master/.gitbook/assets/status-recover.png)

-After in-depth review, we came upon many intriguing approaches to several shared core areas.
+After in-depth review, we found many intriguing approaches to several shared core areas:

-* Many apps differed in how they approached onboarding and user education.
+* Apps differed widely in how they approached onboarding and user education.
 * Users were generally made aware of privacy and connection implications with sharing.
 * Identity and account management varied, ranging from typical email login and password to key and seed phrase recovery.
 * We found status and notifications around connection, syncing and download status to be lacking.
 We found many scenarios where the user could connect to others and send files without confirmation as well.